Just Visiting (film)

-Just Visiting is a 2001 action comedy film that is an American remake of the French film Les Visiteurs.
+Just Visiting is a 2001 action comedy film and remake of the French film Les Visiteurs.
 It stars Jean Reno, Christina Applegate, Christian Clavier, Malcolm McDowell, Tara Reid, and Bridgette Wilson.
 It follows a medieval knight and his serf who travel to 21st-century Chicago, meeting the knight's descendant.

-Unlike the original film, the remake was not successful in either France or the United States.

-This was Hollywood Pictures' final production before it folded into the management of its sister company, Touchstone Pictures, until Hollywood Pictures released the 2006 horror movie Stay Alive and is one of the last films to be distributed by it.
+The film earned around $4.8 million domestically in the U.S. and approximately $11.4 million internationally.
+Despite a production budget of $35 million, the film did not achieve box office success and fell short of recouping its budget through ticket sales.

 Plot

-The film takes place in 12th-century England, where Count Thibault Malefète is about to marry Princess Rosalind, the daughter of the reigning King.
+The film takes place in 12th-century England, where Count Thibault Malefète is about to marry Princess Rosalind, the daughter of the reigning King Henry.

-At the wedding banquet, an enemy known as the Earl of Warwick accidentally gives Thibault a potion which makes him hallucinate (and which was actually intended for Rosalind by a witch hired by the Earl), and under its influence, he kills his own bride believing she is a ferocious monster.
+At the wedding banquet, an enemy known as the Earl of Warwick accidentally gives Thibault a potion which makes him hallucinate (and which was actually intended for Rosalind by a witch hired by the Earl), and under its influence, he kills his own bride Princess Rosalind believing she is a ferocious monster.
 While under sentence of death, he asks his servant, André Le Paté to find a wizard to help him.
 The wizard gives him a potion that will send him back to the moment before he killed Princess Rosalind.
-The wizard botches the spell, and instead, Thibault and Andre are sent into the 21st century.
+The wizard botches the spell, and instead, Thibault and André are sent into the 21st century.

-They end up in a museum in Chicago where they are arrested by the police after causing much panic, mischief, and chaos.
+Thibault and André end up in a museum in Chicago where they are arrested by the police after causing much panic, mischief, and chaos.
 They are rescued by Julia Malefète, a museum employee who closely resembles Princess Rosalind.
 She thinks that Thibault is her distant French cousin who drowned while yachting a couple of years ago.
-However, Thibault soon finds out that Julia is descended from his family and realizes he must return to the 12th century to correct the past.
+Thibault soon finds out that Julia is descended from his family and realizes he must return to the 12th century to correct the past.

 Julia introduces them to the modern American style of life where norms from medieval times no longer apply.
-Before they return to his time, Thibault decides to protect Julia from her money-hungry fiance, Hunter.
-Meanwhile, Andre falls for a gardener, Angelique who presents him with the world of equal rights for all people.
+Before they return to his time, Thibault decides to protect Julia from her money-hungry fiance, Hunter Cassidy.
+Meanwhile, André falls for a gardener, Angelique who presents him with the world of equal rights for all people.